EQMG/Acid/README.md

 You should also toggle "Show Advanced Variables" to check on the vulkan directory and library:

 ```
-Vulkan_INCLUDE_DIR	.../VulkanSDK/x.x.x.x/Include
+Vulkan_INCLUDE_DIR	.../VulkanSDK/1.0.x.x/Include
-Vulkan_LIBRARY	.../VulkanSDK/x.x.x.x/Lib/vulkan-1.lib
+Vulkan_LIBRARY	.../VulkanSDK/1.0.x.x/Lib/vulkan-1.lib
 ```

-And finally, check OpenAL:
+And check OpenAL:

 ```
 OPENAL_INCLUDE_DIR	.../vcpkg/installed/x64-windows/include/AL
 OPENAL_LIBRARY	.../vcpkg/installed/x64-windows/lib/OpenAL32.lib
 ```

-Click on "Save and generate CMake cache to load variables" to try creating the project again.
+Click on "Save and generate CMake cache to load variables" to create the project.

-To run the demos, in the solution explorer, hit the switch views icon at the top, and select "CMake Targets View"
+In the solution explorer, hit the switch views icon at the top, and select "CMake Targets View"

+Expand the Acid Project, and at the top should be Acid as a shared library.
+Right click this, Build, and then Install.
+The output window should show where your build was done.

+To run the project demos, you will need to do two things:

+Navigate to `Sources/Post/Deferred/SubrenderDeferred.cpp`

+On all lines that have Enqueue's (should be 3 locations: lines 136, 171, and 237) you will need to comment out these resource calls.

-expand the "Acid Project" folder, and finally expand "Acid".
+Then in the solution explorer, hit the switch views icon at the top, and select "CMake Targets View".
+Expand the "Acid Project" folder, and finally expand "Acid".
 You should see indicators for executable test projects.
 Right click on an executable of interest, and select "Build" to compile it.

-At the top center of visual studio, there is a startup item with a dropdown, which will select which executable you wish to run.
-Hit the dropdown menu, and select your executable.
+At the top center of visual studio, there is a Startup Item with a dropdown, which will select which executable you wish to run.
+Click the dropdown icon, and select your executable.
 Hit the play button, and it should begin running.

-If you are provided an error on the CMake, along the lines of: # TODO: Figure out how to fix this problem

 ### Linux